ericwong0318/CityU-Web-Maker-of-Servant-Leadership-Training-Programme/README.md

 # Website
  Web Maker of Servant Leadership Training Programme of CityU

-Third, I used to be a member of Web Maker team of Servant Leadership Training Programme of CityU.
+I used to be a member of Web Maker team of Servant Leadership Training Programme of CityU.
 I delivered the webpage design service for NGO and the following is the website my team had made (http://efcchtalec.org.hk/) which made by Elementor, a page builder of WordPress.
 I learned how to find out the need of users, such as making a